rjrodger/gubu/README.md

 unnecessary additional levels of abstraction.
 Abstraction is hard, takes you further from the problem you're getting paid to solve, and is hard to "eye-ball".
-I don't want to parse and run schemas "in my head", I just want to see the literal values and structure that I care about, right here, right now.
+I don't want to parse and run schemas "in my head", **I just want to see the literal values and structure that I care about, right here, right now**.

 ## Quick Example